 Jobseeker's Allowance application forms are available online.
-You can also get an application form at your Social Welfare Local Office.
+You can also get an application form at your social welfare local office or Intreo centre.
 You will need to bring certain documents to prove your claim.
 You may find this list of documents you need when you apply for Jobseeker's Allowance useful.

 More information about applying for Jobseeker's Allowance is available in

 If you think you have been wrongly refused Jobseeker's Allowance you can appeal the decision.